 |Outperformance (as per the research of John Dowdee)||From the research, it was found that valued stocks outperformed all growth stocks even if the former were more volatile than the latter.||As per the research, growth stocks did poorly even if the risk & volatility were lesser than that of valued stocks.|

-Of course, there are other factors as well that one needs to consider, e.g. volatility, risk, market reputation, prediction of financial analysts, historical performance etc. But clearly investing in valued stocks is more beneficial to the investors than growth stocks.
+Of course, there are other factors that one needs to consider, e.g., volatility, risk, market reputation, prediction of financial analysts, historical performance, etc. But clearly, investing in valued stocks is more beneficial to investors than growth stocks.

-This has a been a guide to the top differences between Value vs Growth Stocks.
-Here we also discuss the Value stocks vs Growth Stocks differences with infographics, and comparison table.
+This article has been a guide to Value vs. Growth Stocks.
+Here we discuss the top differences between value and growth stocks along with infographics and comparison table.
 You may also have a look at the following articles for gaining further knowledge –